 The Manager shall be entitled to receive out of that proportion of the assets of a Sub-Fund attributable to the relevant Class an annual fee, accrued as at each Valuation Point and payable monthly in arrears at the rate (plus VAT, if any) set out in the relevant Class Information Cards attached to this Prospectus together with such performance fee (plus VAT, if any) set out in the relevant Class Information Cards attached to this Prospectus.
 The Manager may, from time to time and at its sole discretion, for any Class of Unit (i) waive or reduce the amount of any accrued management fees payable to it or (ii) out of its own resources rebate part of all of its management fee to Distributors, other intermediaries or to certain Unitholders, without entitling any other Unitholder to any such rebate or reduction.
-The maximum annual fee payable to the Manager may not be increased without the approval of Unitholders of the relevant Sub-Fund or Class on the basis of a majority of votes cast at a general meeting of Unitholders of the relevant Sub-Fund or Class.
-In the event of an increase in the maximum annual fee payable to the Manager, a reasonable notification period shall be provided by the Manager to enable Unitholders redeem their Units prior to the implementation of the increase.
+The maximum annual fee payable to the Manager may not be increased without the approval of Unitholders of the relevant Sub-Fund or Class.
+In the event of an increase in the maximum annual fee payable to the implementation period shall be provided by the Manager to enable Unitholders redeem their Units prior to the implementation of the increase.